-During the third quarter of 2017, two of our wholly-owned properties located in Puerto Rico experienced property damage and business interruption as a result of Hurricane Maria.
-Since the date of the loss, we have received \$62.8 million of insurance proceeds from third-party carriers related to the two properties located in Puerto Rico, of which \$40.5 million was used for property restoration and remediation and to reduce the insurance recovery receivable.
-During the first quarter of 2019, we recorded \$4.4 million as business interruption proceeds in other income in the accompanying consolidated statement of operations and comprehensive income.
+During the third quarter of 2017, our two wholly-owned properties located in Puerto Rico experienced property damage and business interruption as a result of Hurricane Maria.
+Since the date of the loss, we have received \$70.7 million of insurance proceeds from third-party carriers related to the two properties located in Puerto Rico, of which \$43.6 million was used for property restoration and remediation and to reduce the insurance recovery receivable.
+During the three and nine months ended September 30, 2019, we recorded \$1.6 million and \$9.2 million, respectively, as business interruption income.
+During the three and nine months ended September 30, 2018, we recorded \$17.0 million as business interruption income.
+These amounts were recorded in other income in the accompanying consolidated statements of operations and comprehensive income.